 - Pilot’s Handbook of Aeronautical Knowledge

-The Pilot's Handbook of Aeronautical Knowledge is an FAA document that is well written and informative.
+- An FAA document that is well written and informative.
 It talks about subjects like airspace, aerodynamics, and aero decision making that will be covered during the exam.
-Source: Hamilton Training Systems
+Pilot's Handbook of Aeronautical Knowledge

 Step 5.
 Practice the flight maneuvers.

 One of the difficult areas is the ground reference maneuvers.
 These maneuvers (turns around a point, rectangular pattern, and S-turns) kind of need one-on-one coaching.
-They certainly need to be practiced BEFORE the check ride.
-This is an area that trips up a lot of applicants.
+They certainly need to be practiced before the check ride.
+Those maneuvers are best explained in Roy's Powered Parachute Book.